Essential dimension of group schemes over a local scheme: Definitions and general results

-which is commutative i.e. $f'\circ g$ and $h\circ f$ are equivalent as $S$ rational maps, where $g$ and $h$ are $S$-rational and $g$ is $G$-equivariant, i.e. there exists an open $S$-dense of $Y$ stable by $G$ such that $g_{U}:U\to X$ represents $g$ and it is $G$-equivariant.
+which is commutative (i.e. $f'\circ g$ and $h\circ f$ are equal as $S$-rational maps), where $g$ and $h$ are $S$-rational and $g$ is $G$-equivariant (i.e. there exists an open $S$-dense subscheme $U$ of $Y$ stable by $G$ such that $g_{U}:U\to X$ represents $g$ and it is $G$-equivariant).

 We say that $f'$ is an \textit{$S$-compression} of $f$ if moreover $g$ is an $S$-dominant map.
-And we say that a weak $S$-compression (resp. $S$-compression) $f'$ is \textit{defined} if $g$ and $h$ are morphisms. \end{defi}
+And we say that a weak $S$-compression (resp. $S$-compression) $f'$ is \textit{defined everywhere} if $g$ and $h$ are morphisms. \end{defi}